 The Importance of Scrap Metal Recycling

 At HIR, our skillset covers a wide range of services that you can take advantage of as a customer.
-Whether its site clearance, factory clearance, light demolition or strip out work, we have the expertise needed to get things done effectively and quickly.
+Whether its site clearance, factory clearance, demolition or strip out work, we have the expertise needed to get things done effectively and quickly.

 One of our most popular services is our scrap metal recycling offering.
-We believe we’re in the perfect position to meet your scrap metal needs, whether it’s factory machines, catering equipment and air conditioning units.
+We believe we’re in the perfect position to meet your scape metal needs, whether it’s factory machines, catering equipment and air conditioning units.
 Our scrap metal collections service is second to none and designed to make your life as easily as possible.

 But there’s more to scrap metal recycling than meets the eye.
 From your point of view, you might think of our service as a handy and convenient way to get rid of scrap metal and make progress with your project.